HGH: The Ultimate Guide (for Men & Women)

 - Very expensive

-- HGH gut possible (when used with insulin)
+- HGH gut is possible (when used with insulin)

 For non-competitive bodybuilders, we do not see HGH being worth the risk, with it only producing mild to moderate results.

 Also, HGH is very expensive, making it very costly to run in lengthy cycles.